rancher/rancher-docs/docs/getting-started/quick-start-guides/deploy-rancher-manager/helm-cli.md

 The full installation requirements are [here](../../../pages-for-subheaders/installation-requirements.md).

 ## Install K3s on Linux

 Rancher needs to be installed on a supported Kubernetes version.
+To find out which versions of Kubernetes are supported for your Rancher version, refer to the [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/).

-To specify the K3s version, use the INSTALL_K3S_VERSION (e.g., `INSTALL_K3S_VERSION="v1.24.10+k3s1"`) environment variable when running the K3s installation script.
-Refer to the [support maintenance terms](https://rancher.com/support-maintenance-terms/).
+To specify the K3s (Kubernetes) version, use the INSTALL_K3S_VERSION (e.g., `INSTALL_K3S_VERSION="v1.24.10+k3s1"`) environment variable when running the K3s installation script.

 Install a K3s cluster by running this command on the Linux machine: